Greeting

 Greeting Message from the Chairman

-In order for The Japanese Respiratory Society to meet the demands of society and fulfill its responsibilities, I hope that all members will work together and make efforts to contribute to the development of respiratory disease science, communicate it to society, and pass it on to the next generation.
+For the JRS to meet the demands of society and fulfill its responsibilities, it is most important that members work together to contribute to the development of respiratory disease science, communicate this to society, and pass it on to the next generation.

-Chairman, The Japanese Respiratory Society
+The Japanese Respiratory Society

 ページの先頭へ